Model independent test of the FLRW metric and the curvature in light of DESI DR2: Smoothing scale

 \acknowledgments

 This work was partially supported by the ``PHC STAR'' program (project number: 50123WB, RS-2023-00259422), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education and Research, and the National Research Foundation of Korea.
-C.~M. acknowledges the support of the Center for the Gravitational Waves Universe (grant number: 2021M3F7A1082056), B.~L. acknowledges the support of the National Research Foundation of Korea (NRF-2022R1F1A1076338) and the support of the Korea Institute for Advanced Study (KIAS) grant funded by the government of Korea.
+C.~M. acknowledges the support of the Center for the Gravitational Waves Universe (2021M3F7A1082056) and the National Research Foundation of Korea (NRF-2023R1A2C1006984).
+B.~L. also acknowledges the support of the National Research Foundation of Korea (NRF-2022R1F1A1076338 \& NRF-RS-2024-00334550) and the support of the Korea Institute for Advanced Study (KIAS) grant funded by the government of Korea.